TheWidlarzGroup/react-native-notificated/docs/docs/intro/comprehensive-configuration/order-of-overwriting-settings.md

 - warningConfig
 - infoConfig

-Properties set in these `configs` will affect all notifications of a given type.
+THe properties set in these `configs` will affect all notifications of a given type.
 All of them have the same properties inside.<br/>
-This level overwrites only style properties previously set at the global range.
-You cannot overwrite here other global properties. <br/>
+This level overwrites only the style properties previously set at the global range.
+You cannot overwrite other global properties here. <br/>
-Please notice that, if you set `globalConfig` styles (for all notifications), and then you set `successConfig`, then all `success` type notifications will take style config from the `successConfig`, but other notification types will take it from the `globalConfig`(unless you set them their notification type style config).<br/>
+Please notice that if you set `globalConfig` styles (for all notifications) and then you set `successConfig`, then all `success` type notifications will take style config from the `successConfig`, but other notification types will take it from the `globalConfig`(unless you set them their notification type style config).<br/>
-As you can see Notification types have a smaller range than global, but they are more important overall.
+As you can see, Notification types have a smaller range than global, but they are more important overall.

 ## Instance range (for the single notification):